-This course is the laboratory co-requisite for SI103 Introduction to Marine Biology.
+This course is the laboratory co-requisite for SI103 Introduction to Marine Biology: Theory.
 Laboratory sessions and field trips reinforce and extend basic marine biology concepts, identification of marine organisms, and anthropogenic effects on the marine environment.
-(If a student takes SI103L in a previous semester and fails, but passes SI103 with a C or better, then the student will be allowed to repeat just the lab).

-- 1. Describe key chemical, biological, geological, and ecological processes. - 2.
-Identify and classify common marine organisms. - 3.
-Explain anthropogenic factors that affect the marine environment and organisms therein.
+- 1. Apply an understanding of key chemicals, biological, geological, and ecological marine processes within the field and natural marine environment. - 2.
+Identify and classify common marine organisms within the laboratory and field settings. - 3.
+Explain anthropogenic factors affecting the marine environment and its organisms while being in the laboratory or field setting.